Plyometrics Exercises: What Are They & What Are The Benefits?

 - Improve speed: Plyometric exercises recruit the fast-twitch muscle fibres in your muscles, improving the speed of muscle response.

-Need-to-know tips for doing plyometrics
+Need-to-know tips for plyometrics training

-To do plyometrics safely, you need strong ligaments and tendons.
-It can pay to start with some lower impact plyometric exercises like bench hops or star jumps, and then build up to higher impact exercises like box jumps and tuck jumps.
+To do plyometrics safely, you also need strong ligaments and tendons.
+It can pay to start with some lower-impact plyometric exercises like bench hops or star jumps and see how you feel.
+You can then build up to higher-impact movements like box jumps and tuck jumps.